- For coordinated pipelines, prefer Data workflows over time-based schedules.

 Using Spark SQL

 Select Switch to SQL editor to create a transformation in Spark SQL.
-The Spark SQL editor offers built-in code completion and built-in Spark SQL functions and Cognite custom SQL functions.
+The SQL editor offers built-in code completion with built-in Spark SQL functions and Cognite custom SQL functions.
+See SQL syntax and functions for reference.

 Step 3: Transform data